chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 So life is an everlasting battle between those two forces - to get those advantages of scale on one side and a tendency to get a lot like the U.S. Agriculture Departmemt on the other side- where they just sit around and so forth.
 <br><br>

+#### Here's a model that we've had trouble with.
+Maybe you'll be able co figure it out better.
+Many markets get down to two or three big competitors- or five or six.
+And in some of those markets, nobody makes any money to speak of.
+But in others, everybody does very well.

 <br><br>
+##### The great lesson in microeconomics is to discriminate between when technology is going to help you and when it's going to kill you.
+And most peopk do not get this straight in their heads.
+But a fellow like Buffett does.

+##### For example, when we were in the textile business, which is a terrible commodity business, we were making low-end textiles- which are a real commodity product.
+And one day, the people came to Warren and said, "They've invented a new loom that we think will do twice as nwch work as our old ones."
+And Warren said, "Gee, I hope th is doesn't work-because if it does, l'm going to close the mill."
+And he meant it.
+What was he thinking?
+He was thinking, "It's a lousy business. we are earning substandard returns and keeping it open just to be nice to the elderly workers.
+But we're not going to put huge amounts of new capital into a lousy business."

+##### And he knew that the huge productivity increases that would come from a better machine introduced into the production of a commodity product will all go to the benefit of the buyers of the textiles.
+Nothing was going to stick to our ribs as owners.
 <br><br>

 <br><br>